 Information in this document supersedes and replaces all information previously supplied.
+References to Advanced Navigation in this disclaimer includes its related bodies corporate.

-Document Version: 1.6 Publication Date: 19 February 2023
+Document Version: 1.8 Publication Date: 05 March 2024

 For more information, contact technical support via email at support@advancednavigation.com.